Multimodality in VR: A survey: Multimodality in users' performance

 \new{As aforementioned, when developing VR experiences requiring users' to complete some tasks, the integration of multiple modalities can increase their performance and spatial reasoning, leading to better, more consistent results.
-However, adding certain modalities (e.g., olfactory or haptic information) is not always easy, specially at consumer level.
-Moreover, in some cases, combining several modalities can lead to the opposite effect, suppressing or diminishing some abilities~\cite{malpica2020}, hence special care must be paid when designing multimodal experiences (Section~\ref{subsec:1_challenge}). }
+Furthermore, adding certain modalities (e.g., olfactory or haptic information) is not always easy, specially at consumer level. \csur{Enabling these modalities within current consumer-level devices (Table~\ref{tab:hardware_dispAudio}) remains a future avenue that would not only greatly benefit multimodality in terms of performance, but it would also improve the whole experience.
+In spite of that,} in some cases, combining several modalities can lead to the opposite effect, suppressing or diminishing some abilities~\cite{malpica2020}, hence special care must be paid when designing multimodal experiences (Section~\ref{subsec:1_challenge}).}